-- A kippah and tzitzit must be worn throughout the day - A shirt with a collar that buttons in the front must be worn throughout the day - Boys who wear a sweater or sweatshirt must wear a collared shirt underneath - Boys must wear a neat pair of pants - Boys may not wear athletic pants of any kind (sweatpants, break-away pants etc.), shorts, oversized or ill-fitting pants - Boys in grades 5-8 may not wear blue jeans or army fatigue pants - Jeans of other colors are permitted - A neat, clean, and trimmed haircut with appropriate sideburns, presenting a well-groomed appearance - Boys' hair may not be long and unruly neither in length nor in bulk - No earrings may be worn by boys
+- A kippah and tzitzit must be worn throughout the day. - A shirt with a collar that buttons in the front. - If you wear a sweater or sweatshirt, you must wear a collared shirt underneath. - A neat pair of pants. - No athletic pants of any kind (sweatpants, break-away pants etc.), shorts, oversized or ill-fitting pants. - No blue jeans or army fatigue pants, jeans of other colors are permitted. - A neat, clean, and trimmed haircut with appropriate sideburns, presenting a well-groomed appearance. - Boys' hair may not be long or unruly in length or bulk. - Boys may not wear earrings.